docbender/ILI9341-font-packer/README.md

 It generates a bitmap font from a TrueType or OpenType font (or any other font supported by [FreeType2](https://www.freetype.org/freetype2/docs/ft2faq.html))

 `--height` The height of the font in pixels.
+It could be specified by one or more comma separated height values (ex.: 10,12,16).
 This isn't necessarily the actual height of the final bitmap due to space for accents and so on; the bitmap you see on your screen will be smaller.
 But it is what FreeType2 uses, and it is comparable to using non-antialiased type with no hinting in GIMP.